 Tia’s current responsibilities include covering the Georgia congressional delegation, as well the impact that the policies and decision-making of the U.S. Congress, the White House and executive and judicial agencies in Washington have on Georgia.

-While covering state government and politics for the Times-Union, Tia was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
+Before joining the AJC in 2017, Tia spent her entire career working in Florida.
+While covering state government and politics for The Florida Times-Union, Tia was based in Tallahassee but focused on Northeast Florida issues and lawmakers.
 She also wrote a popular column in the Sunday “Reason” section that focused on analysis and insight on local, state and national politics.

 Tia is a native of Louisville, Ky.
 She earned a bachelor degree in journalism from Florida A&M University.
 However, she was identified as a strong writer at a very young age.
 (The photo above is of “All About Fish,” a non-fiction book she wrote in the 2nd grade that won the “Young Authors Award” out of all 2nd and 3rd graders at her school that year.)

-Tia is Chairwoman of the National Association of Black Journalists’ Political Journalism Task Force.
+Tia currently serves as Chairwoman of the National Association of Black Journalists’ Political Task Force.
 She is also a member of the Regional Reporters Association.
 Previously she served on the board of the Florida Capitol Press Corps, the association of journalists who cover government and politics in Tallahassee.
-She had two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.
+She completed two stints as its president, and you could catch her singing and dancing on stage each year at the annual Press Skits scholarship fundraiser.

 She is also active in the community as a member of Delta Sigma Theta Sorority, Inc., and previously served as an advisor to the collegiate chapter at Florida State University.
 She also was active in church in Tallahassee and Jacksonville.
 Her professional and personal achievements were recognized when she was named one of 20 “Golden Aces” by the Tallahassee Network of Young Professionals in 2015.